rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

   return Flickity;
 });
 ```
-We can see this exports a module, either through the `define` function, for runtimes that support [Asynchronous Module Definition (AMD)](https://requirejs.org/docs/whyamd.html) format, or the `require` function, for runtimes that support [CommonJS](https://nodejs.org/docs/latest/api/modules.html) format.
-Webpack supports both.
+We can see this exports a module, either through the `define` function, for runtimes that support [Asynchronous Module Definition (AMD)](https://requirejs.org/docs/whyamd.html) format, or the `require` function, for runtimes that support [CommonJS](https://nodejs.org/docs/latest/api/modules.html) format. webpack supports both.

 ### jQuery not required

 Note also that this file does not require the `'jquery'` package.
 An interesting consequence of this is that it's not even possible to use Flickity with jQuery (at least via the NPM package alone).
 This recently came up in a [GitHub issue for the Webpacker project](https://github.com/rails/webpacker/issues/2456).

-In other words, the following code with Webpack:
+In other words, the following code with webpack:
 ```javascript
 // app/javascript/src/carousel.js
 import 'jquery'